Tran-Cao-Nguyen/IOT-ASSIGNMENT/README.md

 ## Requirements
 - Node.js and npm (for backend)
 - Flutter and Dart (for frontend)
-- IoT hardware (e.g., ESP32, health scale sensors)
+- IoT hardware (XiaoMi Scale 2)
-- Cloud service (e.g., AWS, Google Cloud) for data storage and processing
+- Cloud service (CoreIoT Platform) for data storage and processing
 - Android Studio (for emulator testing, if needed)
 - Mobile device with USB cable (optional, for testing)

 ## Installation and Running Instructions

-### 1. Back End
-1. Clone the repository to your local machine:
+### 1. Clone the repository to your local machine:
    ```bash
    git clone <repository_url>
    ```

+### 1. Back End
-2. Navigate to the back end directory:
+1. Navigate to the back end directory:
    ```bash
    cd backend
    ```
-3. Install dependencies:
+2. Install dependencies:
    ```bash
    npm install
    ```
-4. Start the server:
+3. Start the server:
    ```bash
    npm start
    ```